Cyan4973/xxHash/doc/xxhash_spec.md

 };
 ```

-The seed and the secret can be specified using the `*_withSecret` and `*_withSeed` versions of the hash function.
+The seed and the secret can be optionally specified using the `*_withSecret` and `*_withSeed` versions of the hash function.

-The seed and the secret cannot be specified simultaneously (`*_withSecretAndSeed` is just `*_withSeed` for inputs less than or equal to 240 bytes and `*_withSecret` otherwise).
+The seed and the secret cannot be specified simultaneously (`*_withSecretAndSeed` is actually `*_withSeed` for short and medium inputs <= 240 bytes, and `*_withSecret` for large inputs).
 When one is specified, the other one uses the default value.
-There is one exception, though: if the input is larger than 240 bytes and the seed is given, the secret is derived from the seed value and the default secret using the following procedure:
+There is one exception though: when input is large (> 240 bytes) and a seed is given, a secret is derived from the seed value and the default secret using the following procedure:

 ```c
 deriveSecret(u64 seed):